 When we indulge in some extra berries or say sweet potatoes we will blunt the carb load by supplementing.

 However, this does not mean that we advocate eating a diet full of junk and just to just take ketones exogenously.
 In our book, that is not being responsible with our temple and in the end can lead to poor eating habits.

-- 1 cup (2 sticks of butter melted and cooled)
+- 1 cup of unsalted butter melted and cooled

 - 4 large eggs